Statement by the UNDP Administrator for World AIDS Day, 1 December 2021

 UNDP Zimbabwe

 Hard-won gains towards ending the AIDS pandemic are at risk of being lost due to the ongoing disruptions caused by the COVID-19 pandemic.
-Lockdowns and other restrictions have interrupted HIV prevention and treatment in many countries, disproportionately affecting the poorest and most vulnerable people.
-The theme of 2021 World AIDS Day, End Inequalities.
+Lockdowns and other restrictions have interrupted HIV prevention and treatment in many countries(link is external), disproportionately affecting the poorest and most vulnerable people.
+The theme of 2021 World AIDS Day(link is external), End Inequalities.
 End AIDS, End Pandemics is a stark reminder that urgent action must be taken to tackle the inequalities that prolong overwhelming pandemics.

 Achim Steiner, Administrator, United Nations Development Programme (UNDP)